Xetibo/ReSet-Doc/sections/conclusion.typ

 with too many thread-safe references, and while still providing a clean abstraction.
 This is especially hard with GTK subclassing, which does not always work perfectly with Rust features.

+#subsubsubsection("UI Code Duplication")
+This is a debatable shortcoming.
+The UI files generated from Cambalache contain several duplications, which makes it more difficult to maintain, as changes have to be made in multiple places.
+However, the advantage of this is that the amount of boilerplate code in ReSet can be reduced.
+There could be an argument made that most of these difficulties arise from margin inconsistencies, which could be fixed by extracting those to a CSS class instead of hardcoding.